marconetto/proj-atlantis1/README.md

 Use the `create_vm.sh` bash script from `singlevm` folder.

+The script:
-This script can provision a VM, which will run another bash script containing all instructions to install atlantis + rstudio.
-The script also allow the specification of a disk size (in GB) to be added to the VM, which will be mounted as the new home directory.
+- provisions a VM, which will run another bash script containing all instructions to install atlantis + rstudio.
+- allows specification of a disk size (in GB) to be added to the VM, which will be mounted as the new home directory.